Thursday, November 10, 2016

 The bibliography says a lot about me and my circle of friends.
 My little library has shelves for baseball, biography, the Civil War, Clemson, history, Jesus, mountains, and NASCAR, not necessarily in that order.
 It includes two books titled Rebel With A Cause, as well as the synonymous Intangiball and The Intangibles.

-If I have overlooked your book, please accept my apologies and let me know so I can make amends.
+If I have overlooked your book, please let me know so I can add it.
 One good thing about a blog is the ink never dries.

 Here they are, arranged alphabetically by author: